PolyGraph Discrepancy: a classifier-based metric for graph generation: Experiments

 \subsection{PolyGraph Discrepancy Tracks Synthetic Data Perturbations}

-To validate \ac{pgd} as a reliable metric, we verify its ability to correlate with the magnitude of perturbations applied to graph datasets, a standard procedure for evaluating graph metrics~\citep{obray2022evaluation,thompson2022evaluation}.
-Our experiments demonstrate that \ac{pgd} effectively tracks these changes, performing on par with MMDs.
+To validate \ac{pgs} as a reliable metric, we verify its ability to correlate with the magnitude of perturbations applied to graph datasets, a standard procedure for evaluating graph metrics~\citep{obray2022evaluation,thompson2022evaluation}.
+Our experiments demonstrate that \ac{pgs} effectively tracks these changes, performing on par with MMDs.

 \textbf{Experimental Setup.} We conduct our experiments on five datasets: Protein contact graphs~\citep{dobson2003proteins}, ego nets extracted from Citeseer~\citep{sen2008citeseer}, and three procedural datasets (Planar, SBM, Lobster).
 Each procedural dataset contains 4096 samples, while the proteins dataset contains 918 samples, and the ego dataset contains 757 samples.
 Dataset details are in \cref{appendix:dataset_details}.